 Presenting the Nineteenth Annual ARC Industry Forum

-Industry in Transition: The Information Driven Enterprise in a Connected World
+Industry in Transition: The Information Driven Enterprise for the Connected World

 February 9-12, 2015 - Orlando, Florida

 New information technologies such as Internet of Things, predictive analytics, wireless, additive manufacturing, cloud computing, mobility, and 3D visualization are beginning to disrupt and radically change the way industrial enterprises do business.
 Departing from the characteristic industry conservatism, leading companies now recognize that they must embrace new information and automation technologies to maintain a competitive edge.

 The business environment is increasingly dynamic and volatile.
 New business models such as “Industry 4.0”, “Industrial Internet”, “Connected Manufacturing”, and “Connected Asset Value Networks” are emerging.
 In addition to a host of potentially disruptive technologies entering the marketplace, companies also face rapid changes in government regulations, energy and raw materials availability, markets, and competition.
 By deploying leading edge technologies, today’s companies can thrive.

 What strategies can industrial enterprises adopt to help position them to take advantage of the latest round of technology changes while prioritizing their investments wisely?
 Join us at the Nineteenth Annual ARC Industry Forum to learn from your peers how an information-driven strategy can better position you to succeed and determine how you can best approach critical technology decisions.

 Who Should Attend